mmondics/openshift-intro/README.md

     ![node-details.png](/images/node-details.png)

     On the node details tab, you are provided more information about the node including the architecture it is running on.
-In the screenshot above, the `s390x` architecture indicates that the node is running the Linux on IBM zSystems (`s390x`) architecture.
+In the screenshot above, the `s390x` architecture indicates that the node is running the Linux on IBM Z (`s390x`) architecture.

     One of the many benefits of OpenShift (and Kubernetes more broadly) is that they abstract away the underlying infrastructure from the end users - developers and Kubernetes administrators.
-It does not take any traditional or specialized skills to run containers on platforms such as IBM zSystems.
+It does not take any traditional or specialized skills to run containers on platforms such as IBM Z.

 10. In the Menu, **click Home -> Projects.**